- CHAPTER 1 - The Basics of the MBA Degree

 Online MBA Application Requirements

 Official transcripts help business schools determine whether an applicant possesses the academic qualifications needed to succeed in the program.
 How students have performed in the past — regardless of whether they studied business or not — provides a metric for predicting future academic success.
 Transcripts also help admission panels determine whether a student needs to enroll in prerequisite courses.

 Admissions offices require transcripts from any postsecondary school attended.

 Admissions offices require transcripts from any postsecondary school attended, including community colleges, four-year schools, and any previous graduate studies.
-Stanford University boasts the highest average GPA at 3.75.
-Duke University averaged a 3.4 and George Washington University’s incoming MBA class boasted an average GPA of 3.24.
+Stanford University boasts the highest average GPA at 3.74.
+Georgia Tech averaged a 3.4 and Purdue University’s Krannert School of Management’s incoming MBA class boasted an average GPA of 3.22.